top of page

 A further 36 months to complete Stage 3

-Should you not be able to complete the course within the overall timescales, consderation will be given to individual circumstances and learers can be re-registered.
-Our aim is to see you qualified and succesful, we'll do what we can to facilitate this happening.
+Should you not be able to complete the course within the overall timescales, consideration will be given to individual circumstances and learners can be re-registered.
+Our aim is to see you qualified and successful, we'll do what we can to facilitate this happening.

 How much can I earn once qualified?